artsandmetaphysics/goodlifeodyssey/documents/the-iliad.md

 ## Similes

+Here are my favourite similes:

 > Like the generations of leaves, the lives of mortal men.
 > Now the wind scatters the old leaves across the earth,
 > now the living timber bursts with the new buds
 > and spring comes round again.
 And so with men:
 > as one generation comes to life, another dies away.
+(6.146--9)
-> = Book 6.171--175, Fagles
+> =

 > Both men bent on combat, on they fought like wind
 > when a god sends down some welcome blast to sailors
 > desperate for it, worked to death at the polished oars,
 > beating the heavy seas, their arms slack with the labor—
 > so welcome that brace of men appeared to the Trojans
 > desperate for their captains.
+(7.3--7)
+> =

+> As a garden poppy, burst into red bloom, bends,
+> drooping its head to one side, weighed down
+> by its full seeds and a sudden spring shower,
+> so Gorgythion's head fell limp over one shoulder,
+> weighed down by his helmet.
+(8.306-9)
-> = Book 7.3--7, Fagles
+> =

 > Quick as a thought goes flashing through a man
 > who's traveled the world---"Ah to be there, or there!"---
 > as his mind swarms with journeys, fresh desires---
 > so quick in her eager flight flew noble Hera now
 > and scaling steep Olympus went amount the gods.
+(15.79--83)
-> = Book 15.76--78, Fagles
+> =

 > She put fresh strength in his back, spring in his knees
 > and filled his heart with the horsefly's raw daring---
 > brush it away from a man's flesh and back it comes,
 > biting, attacking, crazed for sweet human blood.
+(17.570--3)
-> = Somewhere in Books 15, 16, or 17, Fagles
+> =

-## Great Quotes
+## Other Quotes

+- Zeus' preeminence (8.1, 8.211)

+All quotations are taken from Robert Fagle's 1990 translation of *The Iliad* and lines numbers are approximate.